Andrew Pau

 Andrew Pau is an associate professor of music theory at Oberlin Conservatory.
-Focusing primarily on music of 19th-century French composers, Pau has presented work on text setting, chromatic harmony, and phrase rhythm in addition to theories of musical meaning and narrative.
-In April 2016, he was a contestant on the game show Jeopardy!, winning six games and $170,202.
-In the 2017 Tournament of Champions, he won his quarterfinal game and finished second in his semifinal game, behind Austin Rogers.
+Focusing primarily on music of 19th-century French composers, he has presented work on text setting, chromatic harmony, and phrase rhythm in addition to theories of musical meaning and narrative.

+In April 2016, Pau was a contestant on the game show Jeopardy!, winning six games and $172,202.
+In the 2017 Tournament of Champions, he won his quarterfinal game and finished second in his semifinal game behind Austin Rogers, taking home a consolation prize of $10,000.